 Video Marketing Examples from Brands Millennials Love

-Let’s break down a few real-world examples of video advertising similar to Mint that really resonate with millennials.
+Let’s break down a few real-world examples of video advertising similar to Mint that really resonate.
 Note that these are based on a recent list of brands millennials love the most.

 Here Target is able to highlight both personal stories and the fact that their company values inclusiveness.
 Authentic, personal stories speak to younger customers seeking a reason why your brand is worth supporting beyond its products.